TN 42 (10-24)

 3. Parent's Claim Was Not Denied — Parent Currently in N01 (Excess Income) Payment Status

-If during a redetermination or other posteligibility contact, you determine that a child is receiving a smaller SSI payment (or no payment at all) because the spouse-to-spouse-to-child deeming rules in A.1. above were applied in the case, discuss with the parent the effect his/her SSI status has on the child's eligibility or payment amount.
-Mention to the parent his or her option of voluntarily terminating his or her participation in the program.
+If during a redetermination or other posteligibility contact, you determine that a child is receiving a smaller SSI payment (or no payment at all) because the spouse-to-spouse-to-child deeming rules in A.1. in this section were applied in the case, discuss with the parent the effect their SSI status has on the child's eligibility or payment amount.
+Mention to the parent their option of voluntarily terminating their participation in the program.
 There is no requirement to document this discussion if the parent chooses not to terminate participation in the program.

 If the parent does choose to terminate participation, explain the effect of termination as it applies to the parent (SI 02301.230 D.) and follow standard procedures for documenting a voluntary termination.
 Refer to SI 02301.230 for complete instructions regarding voluntary terminations.